1242035/spree/guides/src/content/developer/core/inventory.md

 After an order is shipped, administrators can approve the return of some part (maybe all) of an order via the "Return Authorizations" tab in the single order console.
 To create a new return authorization, you should indicate which part of the order is being returned, what the reason for the return is, and what the resulting credit should be.
 The sale price of the product is shown for reference, but you can choose any value you like.

 After the authorization is created, you can return later to its edit page and click on the 'Received' button to register the return of goods.
 This will create a credit adjustment on the order, which you can apply (i.e. refund) to the order's credit card via the payments screen.
-Spree will log the events in the order's history.
+Viauco will log the events in the order's history.